November 26: Today in Royal History

 November 26, 1912 – Death of Marie of Hohenzollern-Sigmaringen, Countess of Flanders, mother of Albert I, King of the Belgians, in Brussels, Belgium; buried at the Church of Our Lady of Laeken near Brussels, Belgium

 Princess Marie of Hohenzollern-Sigmaringen was one-half of the couple who secured the future of the Belgian royal dynasty.
 Marie was the daughter of Sovereign Prince Karl Anton of Hohenzollern-Sigmaringen and the sister of the future King Carol I of Romania.
 In 1867, Marie married Prince Philippe of Belgium, Count of Flanders, the second surviving son of Leopold I of the Belgians.
 In 1869, ten-year-old Leopold, Duke of Brabant, the only son and heir of Philippe’s brother King Leopold II, fell into a pond, caught pneumonia, and died.
 Hoping for a crown prince because only males could inherit the throne, Leopold II and his wife had another child, but the child was a girl.
-Marie and Philippe’s elder son Baudouin was second in line to the throne until his death in 1891 from influenza.
+Marie and Philippe’s elder son Baudouin was second in line to the throne until he died in 1891 from influenza.
 Then Marie and Philippe’s younger son Albert became second in line to the throne.
 Marie lived long enough to see her son Albert succeed his uncle King Leopold II as King Albert I in 1909.
 She died from pneumonia at the age of 67.

 Unofficial Royalty: Princess Marie of Hohenzollern-Sigmaringen, Countess of Flanders